gehaxelt/phuzz/code/burpsuite/README.md

 Burpsuite
 ====================

-We instrument BurpSuite Professional [0] using a modified Carbonator [1] to run the blackbox scanner within a headless docker-container.
+We instrument BurpSuite Professional [0] using a modified Carbonator extension [1] to run the blackbox scanner within a headless docker-container.

 # Setup